gauravharsha/drudge-exts/agp_fermions/README.md

 3. `get_seniority_zero`:  Perhaps the most important function, it not only identifies the obvious SU2 operators from a string of mixed operators, but also forms all possible Kronecker Delta's between indices of a general fermion operator string to extract the seniority zero contribution.

 4. `unique_indices`:  This function can be used to declare sets of indices to be unique.
-This functionality can only be used for free indices, that is those which are not being summed over. **The `unique_indices` function comes with most of the troubles and needs to be used with caution (see example below)**.
+Once an index is declared to be unique, it will be rmoved from the pool of dummy indices in order to avoid conflicts.

 5. `unique_del_lists`:  Class attribute that contains information about the sets of indices that are declared to be unique.